If you’re unemployed you could be eligible to receive tailored support to get you into employment in the shortest time possible.

 ReAct+ is a new grant programme that builds on the success of previous programmes and is part of the Welsh Government’s Young Person’s Guarantee.

-- Under formal notice of redundancy or
+- Aged 18 or over and under formal notice of redundancy or

 How does it work?